-Anonymity in Voting Revisited.
+Anonymity in voting revisited

 we re-examine anonymity with respect to voting, and generalise existing

 notions of anonymity in e-voting.
 First, we identify and categorise the